 \subsection{GraphiXS as an Upgrade}

-GraphiXS is not only a specific method, but a framework that can be used to `upgrade' other methods.
+GraphiXS is not only a specific method, but a framework that can be used to `upgrade' other compatible methods.
 This involves turning their deterministic models into probabilistic ones, using formulations similar to \cref{eq:imageDis}, then modeling stochasticity.
-The former step varies depending on the specific method, and the latter step is to add our stochastic components such as $P(\alpha \mid \theta, C, T)$ and $P(\Sigma_p^t)$.
-We directly show results here and give the details in the SM.
-We use the Standard Setting and the Faulty Camera setting as it includes all types of data uncertainty.
+The former step varies depending on the specific method, and the latter step is to add our stochastic components such as $P(\alpha \mid \theta, C, T)$ and $P(\Sigma_p)$.
+We directly show results here and give the details in the supplementary material.
+We use the Standard Setting and the Faulty Camera 1 and 2 settings as it includes all types of data uncertainty.
 Among the latest methods, we choose FTGS~\cite{wang2025freetimegs} and \Cref{tab:upgrade} shows the numerical results.
 One visual example is shown in \cref{fig:upgrade_fig}.